hazelcast/hazelcast-reference-manual/src/NearCache.md

 	- `RANDOM`: A random item will be evicted.
   - `max-size-policy`: Maximum size policy for eviction of the Near Cache.
 Available values are as follows:
 	* `ENTRY_COUNT`: Maximum size based on the entry count in the Near Cache (default value).
 	* `USED_NATIVE_MEMORY_SIZE`: Maximum used native memory size of the specified Near Cache in MB to trigger the eviction.
 If the used native memory size exceeds this threshold, the eviction is triggered.
 Available only for `NATIVE` in-memory format.
-This is supported only by Hazelcast Enterprise.
+This is supported only by Hazelcast IMDG Enterprise.
 	* `USED_NATIVE_MEMORY_PERCENTAGE`: Maximum used native memory percentage of the specified Near Cache to trigger the eviction.
 If the native memory usage percentage (relative to maximum native memory size) exceeds this threshold, the eviction is triggered.
 Available only for `NATIVE` in-memory format.
-This is supported only by Hazelcast Enterprise.
+This is supported only by Hazelcast IMDG Enterprise.
 	* `FREE_NATIVE_MEMORY_SIZE`: Minimum free native memory size of the specified Near Cache in MB to trigger the eviction.
 If free native memory size goes below this threshold, eviction is triggered.
 Available only for `NATIVE` in-memory format.
-This is supported only by Hazelcast Enterprise.
+This is supported only by Hazelcast IMDG Enterprise.
 	* `FREE_NATIVE_MEMORY_PERCENTAGE`: Minimum free native memory percentage of the specified Near Cache to trigger eviction.
 If free native memory percentage (relative to maximum native memory size) goes below this threshold, eviction is triggered.
 Available only for `NATIVE` in-memory format.
-This is supported only by Hazelcast Enterprise.
+This is supported only by Hazelcast IMDG Enterprise.
   - `size`: Maximum size of the Near Cache used for `max-size-policy`.
 When this is reached the Near Cache is evicted based on the policy defined.
 Any integer between `1` and `Integer.MAX_VALUE`.
 This value has different defaults, depending on the data structure.
 	* `IMap`: Its default value is `Integer.MAX_VALUE` for on-heap maps and `10000` for the `NATIVE` in-memory format.
 	* `JCache`: Its default value is `10000`.